You can’t make any worthwhile decisions about asset allocation without knowing why you are investing in the first place.

 - Time horizon – How many years can you take to hit the target?

-The vision is no more than a sentence, and the numbers are much easier to estimate than they first appear (I’ll take a look at that in my next post).
+The good news is the vision is no more than a sentence.
+The numbers, too, are much easier to estimate than they first appear.

 It’s also important to appreciate that – like planets exerting gravitational pull – the components of your investment goal directly influence each other.